 Export requirements for live animals microchipping

-The Ministry for Primary Industries (MPI) is consulting on a single improvement to live animal export regulations under the Animal Products Act.
+The Ministry for Primary Industries (MPI) consulted on a single improvement to live animal export regulations under the Animal Products Act.
 The proposed update to the regulations will make it mandatory for all live horses to be microchipped prior to export.
-The consultation runs from 8 April to 6 May 2019.
+The consultation ran from 8 April to 6 May 2019.

-MPI is proposing to replace the current Animal Products (Export Requirements – Cats and Dogs) Notice 2012 with the updated Animal Products (Export Requirements for Live Animals Microchipping) 2019.
-The major changes from the previous notice include:
+MPI proposed to replace the current Animal Products (Export Requirements – Cats and Dogs) Notice 2012 with the updated Animal Products (Export Requirements for Live Animals Microchipping) 2019.
+The major changes from the previous notice included: